 The U.S. Attorney’s Office for the District of Arizona unsealed three criminal complaints charging multiple individuals with health care fraud associated with the COVID-19 pandemic.

-Faber, 45, is the CEO of Harmony Healthcare, LLC.
+The Gold Canyon man is the CEO of Harmony Healthcare, LLC.
 He allegedly used his company’s social media pages to offer free COVID-19 testing if patients completed Harmony’s “Comprehensive Whole-Body Assessment.”
 Harmony then fraudulently submitted claims for reimbursement to Mercy Care, Arizona’s health care benefit program.

 The other complaints charge six individuals associated with five Phoenix-area businesses that claimed to provide non-emergency medical transportation services in the Navajo Nation.